stanko-arbutina/arrow-line/README.md

     <script src="arrow-line.min.js"></script>

-which exposes it as a global variable (`arrowLine`), or it can be used as UMD an (CommonJS/AMD/ES6) module.
+which exposes it as a global variable (`arrowLine`), or it can be used as UMD (CommonJS/AMD/ES6) module.

 ### API